What Is an Aperture and How Does It Work?

 However, longer focal length lenses need a larger aperture radius to compensate for the diminished light coming from a smaller angle of view/area.

-Turns out we can not ignore the lens’ focal length when calculating the effectiveness of an aperture.
+Therefore, we can not ignore the lens’ focal length when calculating an aperture’s effectiveness.
 The diameter alone can’t tell the whole story.
-Thankfully, we’ve got 𝒇-stop numbers.
+This is why we use the 𝒇-stop numbers:

 𝒇-stop numbers are ratios of lenses’ focal lengths to their aperture diameters.
 They are used to measure the effectiveness of a lens’ aperture.

-For example, an 𝒇/2 number means that the aperture diameter is 1/2 the size of the lens’ focal length.
+For example, an 𝒇/2 or number on your lens means that the aperture diameter is 1/2 the size of the lens’ focal length.
 A smaller fraction, 𝒇/4, means that the aperture diameter is 1/4 of the lens’ focal length.

 In photography, a stop of light is a log base 2 value that comparatively measures the light volume or sensitivity.
-Or, simply: each incremental stop results in twice as bright of an exposure.
+Put simply, each incremental stop doubles the brightness of an exposure.

-With film, stops are used to indicate the difference between emulsion sensitivities.
+With film, stops indicate the difference between emulsion sensitivities.
 For example, ISO 400 film is twice as sensitive — or one stop faster — than ISO 200 film.
 An ISO 100 film is four times less sensitive than ISO 400 — or two stops slower.

-✪ Note: In photography, a system that yields a brighter exposure is often referred to as “faster.”
+✪ Note 2: In photography, a system that yields a brighter exposure is often referred to as “faster.”
 A “slower” system would similarly yield dimmer exposures.

 Finally, aperture 𝒇-numbers one stop apart look like this: 𝒇16, 𝒇11, 𝒇5.6, 𝒇4, 𝒇2.8, 𝒇2, 𝒇1.4 — where larger numbers (being fractions) indicate physically smaller aperture diaphragm openings.
-These numbers don’t follow the easy patterns like shutter times and film speeds that double or half with each stop.
-There’s a mathematical reason for that.
+These numbers don’t follow simple patterns like shutter times and film speeds that double or half with each stop.
+There’s a math reason for that.

 The mathematics of aperture stops.